The (3+1)-dimensional scalar field model analysis of beam spin asymmetry in the electroproduction of a scalar meson off a scalar target: Numerical Results

 \section{Numerical Results}

 In this numerical section, we first fix the normalization constant ${\cal N}$ from the ordinary PDF $q(x)$ and then use the same value of ${\cal N}$ for all other physical quantities.
-In our numerical analysis, we take $m_1=m_2=m=2$ GeV and $M_T=3.7$ GeV for the scalar helium-like target (hereafter He target), but the method can be readily generalized to unequal constituent masses.
+In our numerical analysis, we take $m_1=m_2=m=1.865$ GeV and $M_T=3.7$ GeV for the scalar He-like target, but the method can be readily generalized to unequal constituent masses.
+This choice corresponds to a weakly bound two-body system with binding energy $\epsilon_{\rm BE} = (m_1 + m_2) - M_T= 30~\mathrm{MeV}$ (corresponding to about 7 MeV per nucleon) and serves as a He-like scalar target in our effective model framework.